altjx/ipwn/README.md

 <br />
 <b>Java Updater (for Kali Linux)</b><br />
 ---------- <br />
 Eventually I just got tired of referring to Google and Kali's forums to update Java within Kali.
 Decided to just go ahead and play around with a script to do this automatically, and it came out well.
 Just run the script and Java's updated.
-Also makes sure it works with Chrome so you don't have to."<br />
+Also makes sure it works with Chrome so you don't have to.<br />
 Usage example:
 <pre><code>
 Updating Java.